konstanciaa/scissors-salon/README.md

 ![A screenshot of the booking page](/docs/booking.png)

+## Future Features

++ The new Gallery page will be added to provided users with more photos.
++ The Service page will be enriched with pictures and descriptions of some services.
++ The Booking page will contain a calendar which enables potential clients to choose the date and time convinient for them.

 ## Testing

 + I tested that this page works in different browsers: Chrome, Safari.